unrealwork/atsd-use-cases/USInternationalTrade/README.md

 Analyzing America's International Trade History
 ===============================================

 Buy American.
 Drive American.
 Wear American.
 The American economy seems to be on everybody's minds these days, namely returning jobs and money sent overseas back to the American people.
-Many voters in the 2016 U.S. presidental election desired to return to a time when America was producing more than it was taking in.
+Many voters in the 2016 U.S. presidential election desired to return to a time when America was producing more than it was taking in.
 According to data published by the [World Bank](http://data.worldbank.org/indicator/NY.GDP.MKTP.CD?end=2015&start=1960&view=chart&year_high_desc=true), the United States represented **40%** of the world's GDP in **1960**.
 By 2015, that number had dropped to only **24%**.
 According to the [Bureau of Labor Statistics (BLS)](https://www.bls.gov/opub/mlr/2012/01/art4full.pdf), by 2020 the U.S. is predicted to have **5.7 million** less manufacturing jobs than it had in 2000.
 Additionally, the percentage of Americans employed in manufacturing dropped from **19%** in 1980 to **8%** in 2016.
 In this article we will analyze a dataset from [census.gov](https://www.census.gov) looking at